-The Center for Vision Enhancement is dedicated to helping children, adolescents and adults learn how to use their vision accurately and efficiently through Vision Therapy.
-Vision Therapy deals with building new neural pathways in the brain to enable you to process information from your eyes more efficiently.
+Vision Therapy Of San Antonio is dedicated to helping children, adolescents and adults learn how to use their vision accurately and efficiently.
+Vision therapy deals with building new neural pathways in the brain to enable the person to process information from the eyes more efficiently.

-- Fixation Skills – the ability of the eyes to focus on an object
+- Fixation Skills: ability of the eyes to focus on an object

-- Stereopsis – the brain’s ability to combine the images from each eye into a single, three-dimensional picture of what is seen
+- Stereopsis: the brain’s ability to combine the images from each eye into a single, three-dimensional picture of what is seen “depth perception”

 What is Vision Therapy?